SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

         Consider letting user add row or column

     Add instructions on how to set up the system on a new machine

+    Add warning if peak_demand_in_kw is nan or zero

+    Use global value if local value is nan